-CancerCare's oncology social workers recognize that appearance-related effects of cancer treatment can be difficult for many individuals.
-The Wig Clinic aims to empower those diagnosed with cancer to look and feel their best during treatment and beyond; to cope with dignity and confidence.
+CancerCare's oncology social workers recognize that appearance-related effects of cancer treatment can be hard.
+The Wig Clinic aims to empower those diagnosed with cancer to look and feel their best and cope with dignity and confidence.

 This is an opportunity for people diagnosed with any type of cancer who are receiving chemotherapy to receive one free wig.
 We provide new wigs in a variety of lengths, colors and styles.
 During the individual 30-minute fitting, visitors have the opportunity to try on different wigs with assistance from a wig fitter.
 An oncology social worker is also present to provide support.
 Basic wig care is discussed, although we do not have the capacity to cut or style wigs ourselves.